-There were comparatively more responses of neutral 18 (33.0%) and Disagree (23.0%) in this section where respondents were asked if the company reinforces implementation of SRM activities on their daily routine.
-22 (40.0%) of the respondents agree that the company does reinforce while 2 (4.0%) disagree.
+There were comparatively more response of neutral 18(33.00%) and disagree (23.0%) in this section where respondents were asked if the company reinforces implementation of SRM activities on their daily routine.
+22(40%) of the respondents agree that the company does reinforce while 2(4.0%) disagree.
 This could be an opportunity for the company to tackle execution tracking.

-4.3.5.
-Execution Follow up
+4.3.5 Execution follow up

-In this section also there were comparatively more responses of neutral 19 (35.0%) and Disagree 15 (27.0%) and Strongly Disagree 7 (13.0%) where respondents were asked if the company has a monitoring strategy to make sure SRM activities are practices according to the set standards.
-There were 14 (25.0%) respondents that agree that the company has a monitoring strategy to make sure SRM activities are practices according to the set standards.
+Under this section there were comparatively more responses of neutral 19(35.0%) and disagree 15(27.0%) and strongly disagree 7(13.0%) where the respondents were asked if the company has a monitoring strategy to make sure SRM activities are practices accordingly to the set standards.
+There were 14(25.0%) respondents that agree that the company has a monitoring strategy to make sure SRM activities are practices according to the set standards.
 Here also is an opportunity for the company to develop execution follow-up and tracking.

-4.3.6.
-Validity of the Practice
+4.3.6 Validity of the Practice

-As it is seen on the above Table 4.3.1 there were 37 (67.0%) responses agree that EABSC's objectives of SRM practice is installed in a compatible manner with the existing social environment.
-7 (13.0%) responses strongly agree while 8 (15.0%) have a Neutral stand.
-There were 3 (5.0%) that Disagree that EABSC's objectives of SRM practice is installed in a compatible manner with the existing social environment.
-From this it can be seen that frontline staff seems to believe that the company has valid practice that is compatible with the existing environment.
+As it is seen on the above table 4.3.1 there were 37(67.0%) responses agree that BGI's objective of SRM practice is installed in a compatible manner with the existing social environment.
+7(13.0%) respondents strongly agree while 8(15.0%) have a neutral stand, there were 3/5.0/ that degree that BGI's objective of SRM practice is installed in compatible manner with the existing social environment.
+From this frontlines staff seems to believe that the company has valid practice that is compatible with the existing environment.

-4.3.7.
-SRM Applicability
+4.3.7 SRM Applicability

-This section had more neutral responses 27 (49.0%) for opinion on if the SRM activities of EABSC are good enough considering its size and capacity followed by 19 (35.0%) responses that agree they are good enough.
-3 (5.0%) respondents Strongly Agree while 6 (11.0%) respondents Disagree that the SRM activities of EABSC are good enough considering its size and capacity.
+This section had more neutral responses 27(49%) for option on if the SRM activities of BGI are good enough considering its size and capacity followed by 19(35.0%) responses that agree they are good enough.
+3(5.0%) respondents strongly agree while 6(11.0%) respondents disagree that the SRM activities of BGI are good enough considering its size and capacity.

-4.4 EABSC's SRM Responsiveness
+4.4 BGI's SRM responsiveness.

-In this section the researcher tried to draw results of responses on EABSC's SRM responsiveness with regards to SRM activities from the view of employees.
+In this section the researcher tried to draw results of responses on BGI's SRM responsiveness with regards to SRM activities from the view of employees.
 The information is gathered and presented as below.

-Table 4.4.1 EABSC SRM Innovation
+Table 4.4.1 BGI SRM innovation

-Item Alternative Response Percentage
+Items Alternative Respons Percentag

+e e

-To Very Great Extent 0 0.0%
+To very great extent 0 0%

-Are you aware of any measure or innovation To Great Extent 40 72.7%
+Are you aware of any measure or To great extent 40 72.3%

-intended to be incorporated in the Social To Some Extent 15 27.3%
+ovation intended to be incorporated in the To some extent 15 27.3%

-Marketing Practice?
-To Low Extent 0 0.0%
+cial marketing practice?
+To low extent 0 0%

-To Very Low Extent 0 0.0%
+To very low extent 0 0%

-Total 55 100.0%
+55 100%

-As it is seen on the above Table 4.4.1 all respondent agree that they are informed of innovation planned by the company to be incorporated in the SRM Activity.
-40 (72.7%) respondents have the information to Great Extent while 15 (27.3%) have the information to Some Extent.
-There were no responses on Very Great Extent, Low extent and Very Low extent.
-This indicates that the company did a good job in communicating its staff about upcoming strategic plans.
+As it seen on the above Table 4.4.1 all responded agree that they are informed of innovation planned by the company to be incorporated in the SRM Activity, 40 (72.7 %) respondent have the information to Great Extent while 15 (27.3%) have the information to some Extent.
+There were no responses on Very Great Extent, low extent and Very Low extent.
+This indicates that the company did a good job in communicating it's staff about upcoming strategic plans.

-Table 4.4.2 Complaints on EABSC SRM practices
+Table 4.4.2 Complaints on BGI SRM practices

-Item Alternative Response Percentage
+Item Alternatives Response Percentage

-Always 0 0.0%
+Always 0 6.0%

 As a frontline staff do you receive Often 28 50.9%

-complaints from the society as a frontline Sometimes 16 29.1%
+mplaints from the society as a frontline Sometimes 16 29.1%

-staff about EABSC marketing practices?
+ff about BGI marketing practices?
 Rarely 11 20.0%

 Never 0 0.0%

 Total 55 100.0%